 Whether you’re in the mood for some bottom fishing, light tackle action, or trolling, you’ve come to the right place.
 Here, a wide array of Groupers and Snappers are always a prized catch, not to mention giant Cobia, Hogfish, Sheepshead, and Flounder.

 Closer to the surface, you could stumble across King and Spanish Mackerel, Jack Crevalle, Permit, Pompano, as well as a dozen or so Shark species.
-Go further from the shore, into the realm of the “magic pelagics” and set your sights on anything from Mahi Mahi and Wahoo to Marlin and Tuna.
+Go deep sea fishing into the realm of the “magic pelagics” and set your sights on anything from Mahi Mahi and Wahoo to Marlin and Tuna.

 Types of Fishing in Tampa